Claim Compensation For A Brain Injury From A Car Accident

 If you are over the age of 18, a driver or passenger of a vehicle with injuries valued at £5,000 or less (such as whiplash), you will need to make your claim via a different avenue.

 Your whiplash injuries will also now be valued in line with the tariff set out by the Whiplash Injury Regulations 2021.
-These are fixed amounts.
-Any additional injuries you have suffered that are not covered by this tariff will be valued the traditional way.
+These tariffs are fixed amounts.
+Injuries that are not covered by this tariff will be valued the traditional way.

 It’s important to have your claim valued by a professional so that all areas are fully considered, such as special damages and psychological injuries.
 To find out how one of our brain injury solicitors could help you, contact our team today.